XRPLF/xrpl.js/docs/index.md

 `combine(signedTransactions: Array<string>): {signedTransaction: string, id: string}`

-Combines signed transactions from multiple accounts for a multisignature transaction.
-The signed transaction must subsequently be [submitted](#submit).
+Combines signed transactions from multiple accounts for a multisignature transaction into a form that can be [submitted](#submit).

 ### Parameters